-Tough to Finish, But Easy to Catch
+Tough to Finish, but Easy to Catch

-The reverse armbar is a great submission to learn as a white belt, but you probably won't finish it with any sort of reliability until at least blue belt, and quite possibly much later.
-This submission in particular is especially nuanced; there's a fair amount you have to get just right in order to be able to finish a game opponent.
-However, a conceptual overview and some tips and tricks will go a long way toward shortening this time frame, and once you're good at the finish, it's far less effort than many of the alternatives, as the entry can be very easy.
+The reverse armbar is a great submission technique to learn as a white belt, but you probably won't finish it with any sort of reliability until at least blue belt and quite possibly much later.
+This submission is especially nuanced; there's a fair amount you have to get just right in order to be able to finish a game opponent.
+However, a conceptual overview and some tips and tricks will go a long way toward shortening this time frame.
+Once you're good at the finish, it's far less effort than many of the alternatives, as the entry can be very easy.

 Here's the classic "same side" entry.
-This position begins with a classic bread and butter butterfly guard sweep attempt, with you underhooking your partner's arm.
+This position begins with a classic bread-and-butter butterfly-guard sweep attempt, with you underhooking your partner's arm.
 As you go to turn the corner and hit the basic sweep, your partner shuts you down by basing in toward you.
 As this happens, you can leverage your partner's wrist up beside your head, using an "answering the phone" grip between your ear and shoulder in order to "hold" your partner's wrist in place.

 Preventing the Escape

-If your partner's thumb (and elbow) can rotate palm-up, they can escape the armlock (remember that the elbow pressure is inward, and they are effectively rotating to face the opposite direction, making the traditional finish impossible.
-Here is where special attention paid to the shoulder squeeze component can come to the rescue, making this initial rotation all but impossible.
+If your partner's thumb (and elbow) can rotate palm-up, they can escape the armlock (remember that the elbow pressure is inward, and they are effectively rotating to face the opposite direction, making the traditional finish impossible).
+Here is where special attention paid to the shoulder-squeeze component can come to the rescue, making this initial rotation all but impossible.
 Meanwhile, your head and neck can "sit up" in order to bring their wrist out and away from their body, further making any sort of rotation difficult.

-The Far Side Arm
+2. The Far-Side Arm

 As they post to prevent the sweep, reach for their far arm with a palm-to-palm grip, taking care to make sure that you are just above their elbow.
 Now use their elbow to start pulling you over to that side of their body (you are going to go from hip to hip here, so you might need to scoot along the ground with a shrimp movement, or you might be able to pull yourself with your partner's arm if they're much bigger than you.
-Once on this far side, the submission is the same, but your set up might be even easier, since you are making the proper grip to get the finish much earlier in the process, before you even scoot all the way over to the other side.
+Once on this far side, the submission is the same, but your setup might be even easier, since you are making the proper grip to get the finish much earlier in the process, before you even scoot all the way over to the other side.

-Back to the Same Side
+3. Back to the Same Side

-Butterfly guard is an amazingly versatile position, offering both lower and upper body submissions, and a wide range of sweeps to both sides.
+Butterfly guard is an amazingly versatile position, offering both lower- and upper-body submissions, and a wide range of sweeps to both sides.
 Adding in reverse armlocks can not only add another submission to the repertoire, but also can make all of your other attacks more effective, as your partner will be concerned with their elbow and arm positioning at all times.
-Practice these set ups and find one or two that work best for you, and, as always, let me know how things are going for you on the mats!
+Practice these setups and find one or two that work best for you, and, as always, let me know how things are going for you on the mats!